Maybeboard

 Cthulu

-"The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown." - H. P. Lovecraft
+"The oldest and strongest emotion of mankind is fear.
+And the oldest and strongest kind of fear is fear of the unknown." - H. P. Lovecraft

-First appearing in the 1928 story The Call of Cthulhu by the horror author H. P. Lovecraft, Cthulhu is the main antagonist and one of the Great Old Ones, an ancient race of deities that are comparable to cosmic beings and archdemons in other works of fantasy.
+First appearing in the 1928 story The Call of Cthulhu by the horror author H. P. Lovecraft, Cthulhu is one of the Great Old Ones, an ancient race of deities that are comparable to cosmic beings and archdemons in other works of fantasy.
 Cthulhu is infamously known for his grotesque appearance and gigantic size, as well as his ability to drive any human that gazes upon his form to insanity.

 Azusa, Lost but Seeking has stared into the abyss and awakened the Great Old Ones, the Eldrazi.
 In this deck she ramps unnaturally fast to unleash otherworldly monsters on her enemies.